bigbridge-nl/product-import/README.md

 ### Getters and setters

 I do not use getters and setters in the inner loop (that is, for the code that is used for each product again) because they use a nontrivial amount of time in large amounts.

+### Names and ids

+For imports and exports it is customary to use human readable names for attributes. "visibility" for example is exported by Magento's exporter as "Catalog, Search".
+The internal value is 4.
+Somehow the names should be converted into id's.
+Quickly, easily and robustly, if possible.
+These types of names exist:

+* constants defined in code (STATUS_ENABLED, VISIBILITY_BOTH)
+* names and codes (store view code, attribute set name).
+These can be changed by the user.
+* option values (these are translatable)

+For option values, the admin value is preferred.

+I chose for the option to have the developer explicitly call convertNameToId() before adding a value to a product, since the conversion is only done when needed, it is explicit, and can be easily preprocessed by the importer.

+### Batch processing

+I only used batch processing because it is much faster than individual queries per product.
+For the developer, it is less comfortable, because the importer's process() function doesn't reply with the import results immediately.
+The resultCallbacks callback array is the only way the developer can get error feedback.
+It is not ideal, but I could think of no better method.

+### Memory use

+I try to keep the memory footprint of the importer small and of constant size.
+The number of products to be imported should not be limited by the importer.
+All product and feedback data is released once a batch is processed.

 ## Fields